JenpeyChao/JenpeyChao-pep-spring-project/README.md

 # User Stories

 ## 1: Our API should be able to process new User registrations.
+DONE

 As a user, I should be able to create a new Account on the endpoint POST localhost:8080/register.
 The body will contain a representation of a JSON Account, but will not contain an accountId.